Beauregard Parish, Louisiana

 Beauregard Parish (Paroisse de Beauregard) is a parish located in the U.S. state of Louisiana.
 As of the 2020 census, the population was 36,549.
-The parish seat is DeRidder.
+The parish seat and most populous municipality is DeRidder.
 The parish was formed on January 1, 1913.

 Beauregard Parish comprises the DeRidder, LA Micropolitan Statistical Area.
 The governing body is by the police jury system.

 History

-Spanish and French Rule
+Spanish and French rule

 Until 1762, the land that would eventually become Beauregard Parish was a part of the Spanish holdings in Louisiana, as, at that time, the border between Spain and France was acknowledged as the Rio Hondo (now known as the Calcasieu river); however the land between the Rio Hondo and the Sabine river was in some dispute as the French were beginning to occupy land on the west side of the Rio Hondo.
 In 1762, King Louis XV of France secretly gave Louisiana to Spain in the Treaty of Fontainebleau.
 From 1762 to 1800, the region was a part of New Spain.
 In 1800, the secret Third Treaty of San Ildefonso transferred possession of Louisiana back to the French, although Spain continued to administer the land until 1803.
 In this period, the only European settlers to the land that would become Beauregard Parish were a few individuals with Spanish land grants.